 Seventy-two percent of aides would definitely become an aide again—a measure of commitment to the field of home health care, and 84.5% would probably or definitely take their current job again—a measure of commitment to their current job.

 Older home health aides were more likely than younger aides to say they would become an aide again.

 Virtually all aides felt their work was important (96.5%).

 Home health aide jobs are boring and routine.

 Follow one around for a week and see where she goes and what she does and for whom.

 She can be helping an elderly gentleman on Monday for the full day; Tuesday she can be across town with a child recovering from a brain injury and the rest of the week helping a middle-aged woman who has recently suffered a stroke.

-There is never a dull moment in the day of a HHA – she is on the go helping folks in their home and providing an extremely valuable service.
+There is never a dull moment in their day – she is on the go helping folks in their home and providing an extremely valuable service.
 He/she is a key component in the home care team.

 The job is often physically demanding due to the nature of the work, moving patients, cleaning, and other physical tasks.

 Some home health aides may work with multiple patients for a few hours per day or per week, while others may work their full week with one patient, depending on the needs of the patient or the agency.
 Sometimes, weekend or evening work may be required as well.